 Following the process set forth in Section 8.9.1, the CAISO will allocate any remaining TP Deliverability in the following order.

-The CAISO shall allocate available TP Deliverability to all or a portion of the full MW capacity of the Generating Facility as specified in the Interconnection Request.
+The CAISO shall allocate available TP Deliverability to all or a portion of the full MW capacity of the Generating Facility as specified in the Interconnection Request, except for Subscribers covered under Section 8.9.1 (c) who shall submit a TP Deliverability request in the form of an Interconnection Request to obtain a Queue Position and TP Deliverability.
 Where a criterion is met by a portion of the full MW generating capacity of the Generating Facility, the eligibility score associated with that criterion shall apply to the portion that meets the criterion.
 The demonstration must relate to the same proposed Generating Facility as described in the Interconnection Request.

 (A) To Interconnection Customers that have executed power purchase agreements, to Interconnection Customers in the current Queue Cluster that are Load Serving Entities serving their own Load.